-Benjamin Franklin Plumbing Bay Area is always here to help you with your plumbing issues.
-If you are a handy person (and you really don’t need to be all that handy for most of these), you can probably solve any of the following issues related to your toilet’s :
+Benjamin Franklin Plumbing Bay Area is always here to help you with your plumbing issues and commode repair.
+If you are a handy person (and you really don’t need to be all that handy for most of these), you can probably solve any of the following issues (even when it comes to changing out toilet guts) related to your toilet’s:

-In this blog, we take a look at just how to figure out on your own possible solutions to why your toilet tank isn’t filling up after you flush it.
+In this blog, we take a look at just how to figure out on your own possible solutions to why your toilet tank isn’t filling up after you flush it and toilet bowl water flow subsides.
+You will need to get under the toilet tank lid to perform any of the following troubleshooting steps.
+You should also make sure you know where your water shut off valve is located (just follow the water supply hose to the valve).
 Bear in mind, it is always advised to call a professional plumber to fix any plumbing issue that goes beyond your comfort zone to address.
-(Indeed, we are often called in to repair damage that resulted from homeowners who attempted repairs way out of their comfort zone.)
+(Homeowners often call us to repair damage caused by DIY attempts that went beyond their comfort zone, without a clear understanding of how a toilet tank works.

 Float Ball Readjustment

-From our experience at Benjamin Franklin Plumbing, the float ball is the most common culprit for this problem of the toilet tank not filling with water after flushing.
-The float ball sits above the water in the tank.
+From our experience at Benjamin Franklin Plumbing, the float ball (or commonly called a floater for toilet) is the most common culprit for this problem of the toilet tank not filling with water after flushing.
+The float ball sits above the water in the tank (usually a metal rod with a plastic ball attached).
 It is connected to a float arm that regulates water entering the tank.
-When the tank water reaches the optimal height, the float ball stops the inflow of water by moving the float arm to block the entry of water.
+When the tank water reaches the optimal height, the float ball stops the inflow of water by moving the float arm to block the entry of water in the fill tube.

 Like all of us, sometimes the float ball needs a little readjustment over time.
+Especially if it seems the toilet won’t stop filling.
 First and easiest thing to do to try to correct insufficient water filling the tank after flushing is to bend the float arm slightly upward, so that the ball goes higher and stops the entry of water much later.

 If that doesn’t work, you may need to replace the float ball.
 What allows a float ball to float is that it is hollow inside.
 As it ages, a float ball might develop cracks or holes that allow water into it.
 A no longer hollow float ball filled with water doesn’t float very well.
 It’s easy enoug to replace a soggy float ball with a new one.
 A very inexpensive fix.